An Honest Review of the Stupid Simple SEO Course

-In the Introduction To The Course module, he sets out realistic expectations straight away so you know what to expect.
+In the Welcome & Getting Started module, he sets out realistic expectations straight away so you know what to expect.
 In particular, the video “How Long Does It Take To Rank?” left me feeling hopeful yet confident about what to actually expect.

-The Link Building 101 module will teach you everything you need to know about backlinks and how to get the rights ones for your site.
-You’ll also learn how to optimize and make epic content likely to rank in Google in the Researching, Creating & Optimizing Epic Content module.
+The Link Building module will teach you everything you need to know about backlinks and how to get the rights ones for your site.
+You’ll also learn how to optimize and make epic content likely to rank in Google in The Secret To Creating Epic Content That Google Loves module.